Lucknow

 or symbolizes it, and puts that into dance.
 Throughout,

-it is the dancer's intention to suggest rather than
+it is the dancer's intention to suggest rather than to

-so many outstanding exponents nationally and internationally
+outstanding exponents nationally and internationally it

 Notes